Justin Turner Preview, Player Props: Red Sox vs. Royals

 Justin Turner At The Plate

+- Turner has an OPS of .838, fueled by an OBP of .355 and a team-best slugging percentage of .483 this season.

-- Among qualifying hitters in baseball, he ranks 17th in batting average, 30th in on-base percentage, and 30th in slugging.
+- He ranks 17th in batting average, 30th in on base percentage, and 32nd in slugging among the qualified batters in MLB.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.